S81D/ANNIE_standalone/README.md

 ## Subdirectories

-1. pyANNIEEventDisplay
+1. **pyANNIEEventDisplay**
-        - Python Event Display for the visualizing events within the ANNIE detector.
+               -Python Event Display for the visualizing events within the ANNIE detector.
 Currently a standalone from ToolAnalysis.